pimoroni/enviro/README.md

   - auto watering / audio alert trigger support
   - moisture sensor readings corrected

-There have also been many small bug fixes and improvemnts made - it is well worth upgrading!
+There have also been many small bug fixes and improvements made - it is well worth upgrading!

 Please try it if you have the chance and let us know how it goes!